Conversations with the Unknown

 -

+It will all work outThis painting began with my desire to honor a connection.
+A feeling of “the love that remains”— of a union that persists even when the form has changed.
 Before I returned to the studio the next day, images appeared in my mind's eye: many versions of myself - younger, older, wounded, hopeful - standing in a line.
 I gave them flowers.
 I thanked them.
 And I felt the love that remains.
+So the painting became a map of this inner journey.
+An expression for all the paths we have taken.
+And for cultivating confidence in our own path.

 It´s a message to all my past versions: